 I had a great chat with the Foundation staff during the award ceremony and they followed up on me after the festival.
 They invite me to events where we discuss my work.
 There are no strings attached, only generous support.
-In fact we're about to solidify our relationship because the Louis Roederer House has asked me to portray its vineyards in a series to be published in its annual magazine, L'Officiel de Louis Roederer.
+In fact we solidified our relationship when the Louis Roederer House asked me to portray its vineyards in a series published in the 2022 edition of its magazine, L'Officiel de Roederer Collection.